grafana/grafana/docs/sources/panels-visualizations/visualizations/canvas/index.md

 ![Canvas elements added in the Layer options](/media/docs/grafana/panels-visualizations/screenshot-canvas-elements-v11.3.png)

-By default, the elements have a name that corresponds to the order in which it was added, but you can [change the name](#rename-an-element).
+By default, elements have numbered names, like "Element 1", and those numbers correspond to the order in which the elements were added, but you can [change the default names](#rename-an-element).

 You can also take the following actions on elements:

-- Change the order of elements.
-Click and hold the row of the element while moving it up and down in the element list.
+- Change the order of elements by clicking and holding the row of the element while moving it up and down in the element list.
 - Duplicate or remove elements by clicking the icons on the element row.
 - Access the element editing options by clicking the element row.
 This displays the [Selected element](#selected-element-options) section of options.
 Click **Clear selection** to remove the element from focus and stop displaying that section of options.